openstack-archive/group-based-policy-specs/specs/juno/group-based-policy-abstraction.rst

     case of REDIRECT, its the uuid of the Service Chain

 L2Policy
-  * endpoint_groups - list of EndpointGroup uuids
+  * policy_target_groups - list of PolicyTargetGroup uuids
   * l3_policy_id - uuid of the l3_policy

 L3Policy
   * l2_policies - list of L2Policy uuids
   * ip_version - enum, v4 or v6
-  * ip_pool - string, IPSubnet with mask, used to pull subnets from if the user creates an EPG without specifying a subnet
+  * ip_pool - string, IPSubnet with mask, used to pull subnets from if the user creates an PTG without specifying a subnet
-  * default_subnet_prefix_length - int, used as the default subnet length if the user creates an EPG without a subnet
+  * subnet_prefix_length - int, used as the default subnet length if the user creates an PTG without a subnet

-The way ip_pool and default_subnet_prefix_length work is as follows: When creating L3Policy a default ip_pool and default_subnet_prefix_length are created.
-If a user creates an EPG, a subnet will be pulled from ip_pool using default_subnet_prefix_length.
+The way ip_pool and subnet_prefix_length work is as follows: When creating L3Policy a default ip_pool and default_subnet_prefix_length are created.
+If a user creates an PTG, a subnet will be pulled from ip_pool using default_subnet_prefix_length.

 NetworkServicePolicy
-  * endpoint_groups - list of EndpointGroup uuids
+  * policy_target_groups - list of PolicyTargetGroup uuids
   * network_service_params - list of ServiceArgument uuids

 NetworkServiceParams